innocodive/lets-learn-es2015/AsyncAndJSPromise.md

 - Fullfilled
 - Rejected

+A promise represents a proxy for a value not necessarily known when the promise is created.
+Using this method, we can associate handlers to async action's eventual success value or failure reason.
+This way we make async methods to return values same like synchronous methods.
+Return a promise not the final value.

 All promises have a `then()` method.
 Then() method takes 2 arguments (functions).
 1st function is to call when the promise is fullfilled and the 2nd function is to call when the promise rejected.
+Both promise arguments are optional, so we can listen to both or any of them separately.

 Understanding ECMAScript 6 Book:
 > Any object that implements the then() method in this way is called a thenable.
 All promises are thenables, but not all thenables are promises.